An Adaptive Self-Scheduling Loop Scheduler: Results

 \subsection{Sensitivity}

 The previous subsection demonstrated that \ichunk could consistently provide scalable performance for a large variety of irregular applications.
 However, many self-scheduling methods have some parameters such as chunk size, and \ichunk has the parameter $\epsilon$.
 Some self-scheduling methods and application combinations are very sensitive to their parameters, e.g., selecting too small of a chunk size for \dynamic may result in no speedup at all.
-One such example of this is \dynamic and is a reason for \dynamic 's poor performance for \spmv.
-In this subsection, we go in deeper to determine the sensitivity of \ichunk to the parameter $\epsilon$ and understand how poor the performance of \ichunk is with a bad choice of $\epsilon$.
+One such example of this is \dynamic 's poor performance for the \spmv application.
+In this subsection, we go deeper into determining the sensitivity of \ichunk to the parameter $\epsilon$ and understanding how a bad choice of $\epsilon$ may result in poor performance of \ichunk.
 In testing, \ichunk considers three values of $\epsilon$, which are $25\%, 33\%, \mbox{ and } 50\%$.
 We define the metric:

 This metric provides the ratio of the worst time of \ichunk over the best time of \ichunk over all three $\epsilon$ choices.
 In particular, this metric will always be $>1$, and a larger value indicates a larger difference between the worst and best time.
-Note that the range of $25\%$ to $50\%$ is a relatively small range when the user only consider whole number representations of $\epsilon$ compared to the chunk size range that could exist for many other self-scheduling methods.
+Note that the range of $25\%$ to $50\%$ is a relatively small range when the user only considers whole number representations of $\epsilon$ compared to the chunk size range that could exist for many other self-scheduling methods.
 Additionally, we note that initial experiments with $\epsilon$ outside this range generally yields bad results.
 In a more general sense, one can view $\epsilon$ as a parameter of the confidence interval around the running average of loop iterations completed as in Figure~\ref{fig:timesetp}.